 Make It Impactful: Optimizing Images with Lightroom

 Sometimes you capture the perfect photo in just one click—but perfection usually takes a little more effort than that.
 We asked three top-notch photographers—Katie Orlinsky, Gareth Pon, and Ted Chin—to show us how they take a photo from good to great, using Adobe Photoshop Lightroom CC.
-Try some of their tips on a photo of your own, and you may win: We’re inviting you to share a perfected image on Twitter or Instagram, with the hashtags #makeitimpactful and #contest.
-From these submissions, Orlinsky, Pon, and Chin will be selecting one contest entrant to win a one-year Adobe Creative Cloud subscription, a $1,000 Adorama Camera gift certificate, and a one-hour mentoring session.
+Then we invited our readers to try some of their tips on a photos of their own, for a chance to win (the entry period for this contest is now over).
+The winner, chosen by Orlinsky, Pon, and Chin, received a one-year Adobe Creative Cloud subscription, a $1,000 Adorama Camera gift certificate, and a one-hour mentoring session.
 (We will be running four Make It Impactful contests in the summer and fall of 2017.
 One of the four winners will be randomly selected to win our grand prize: a trip to Adobe MAX in Las Vegas!)

 KATIE ORLINSKY’S PROCESS